elamraniadnane1/CSC5382_SP24_FINALPROJECT/README.md

 ### Overview
 In this milestone, we set up a Continuous Integration/Continuous Deployment (CI/CD) pipeline for our machine learning project.
 This CI/CD pipeline is designed to automate testing, building, and deploying phases of our machine learning application, ensuring that updates are smoothly integrated and deployed.

-Purpose of the CI/CD Pipeline
+# Purpose of the CI/CD Pipeline
 The primary purpose of this CI/CD pipeline is to automate the testing and deployment phases of a machine learning project that utilizes ZenML.
 This automation includes:

-Running the ZenML pipeline upon code changes to ensure that new commits do not break existing functionality.
+* Running the ZenML pipeline upon code changes to ensure that new commits do not break existing functionality.
-Using services like Cassandra and MLflow within the GitHub Actions environment, which are essential for the operation of the ML pipeline.
+* Using services like Cassandra and MLflow within the GitHub Actions environment, which are essential for the operation of the ML pipeline.
-Ensuring the whole ML workflow, from data processing to model training and logging metrics, is functioning as expected every time there is a new push or pull request on the main branch.
+* Ensuring the whole ML workflow, from data processing to model training and logging metrics, is functioning as expected every time there is a new push or pull request on the main branch.

-How the Pipeline Works
+# How the Pipeline Works
+## Trigger Events
-Trigger Events: The pipeline is triggered by any push or pull_request events targeting the main branch.
+The pipeline is triggered by any push or pull_request events targeting the main branch.
 This ensures that the pipeline is run on the latest code, helping to catch issues early in the development cycle.

+## Run Environment
-Run Environment: The job is set to run on the latest version of Ubuntu (ubuntu-latest).
+The job is set to run on the latest version of Ubuntu (ubuntu-latest).

+## Service Setup
-Service Setup: A Cassandra database is set up as a service.
+A Cassandra database is set up as a service.
 This service uses the latest Cassandra image, with specified ports and health checks.
 This setup is crucial for the pipeline that requires a Cassandra database to operate.

-Steps in the Workflow:
+# Steps in the Workflow
-Code Checkout: Uses actions/checkout@v2 to clone the repository into the GitHub Actions runner, ensuring the most recent code is used for the pipeline execution.
+1. **Code Checkout:** Uses actions/checkout@v2 to clone the repository into the GitHub Actions runner, ensuring the most recent code is used for the pipeline execution.
-Python Setup: Configures the Python environment (version 3.9) required to run the ZenML pipeline.
+2. **Python Setup:** Configures the Python environment (version 3.9) required to run the ZenML pipeline.
-Dependency Installation: Installs all required Python packages from requirements.txt, which might include ZenML and other dependencies necessary for running the ML pipeline.
+3. **Dependency Installation:** Installs all required Python packages from requirements.txt, which might include ZenML and other dependencies necessary for running the ML pipeline.
-ZenML Pipeline Execution: The pipeline executes the ZenML setup command and runs a Python notebook (final_notebook.ipynb) which likely contains the code for setting up and running ML models.
+4. **ZenML Pipeline Execution:** The pipeline executes the ZenML setup command and runs a Python notebook (final_notebook.ipynb) which likely contains the code for setting up and running ML models.
 The environment variable for the Cassandra cluster is set to localhost, pointing to the previously configured Cassandra service.
-Shutdown ZenML Services: Regardless of the previous step's success or failure (if: always()), this command ensures that any services or resources initiated by ZenML are properly shut down to free up resources and prevent any leaks.
+5. **Shutdown ZenML Services:** Regardless of the previous step's success or failure (`if: always()`), this command ensures that any services or resources initiated by ZenML are properly shut down to free up resources and prevent any leaks.
-Metrics Logging: Installs MLflow and starts an MLflow server to log metrics from the executed ZenML pipeline.
+6. **Metrics Logging:** Installs MLflow and starts an MLflow server to log metrics from the executed ZenML pipeline.
 This step is critical for tracking the performance of the machine learning models and experiments over time.

-File Creation
+# File Creation
 The script programmatically creates the necessary directories (if they don't exist) and writes this workflow definition into a file named zenml_pipeline.yml within the .github/workflows directory.
 This automation within the script facilitates easy setup and maintenance of the CI/CD workflow configuration without manual file handling.

-Conclusion

 ### CI/CD Pipeline Configuration